sangle7/pages-api-solutions/QuickStarts/Csharp/README.md

 static readonly string appId = "<enter your app Id here>";
 static readonly string appSecret = "<enter your app secret here>";
 ```
 Once changes are complete, save the file.
-After you've completed these steps and have received admin consent for your app, you'll be able to run the app.ts sample as covered below.
+After you've completed these steps and have received admin consent for your app, you'll be able to run the Main.cs sample as covered below.

 ### Notes:
 - All code that interacts with the API is contained inside SitePagesController.cs